cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 In this example, each process will be submitted to the ``g100_usr_prod`` partition using the ``normal`` quality of service, and those parameters may depend on the environment in which this pipeline is supposed to run.
-In another environment, those parameter will not apply, so there's no deed to use this specific profile in a different environment.
+In another environment, those parameter will not apply, so there's no need to use this specific profile in a different environment.
 You can the call your pipeline using the ``-profile`` option::